Neighbourhood Plan

 Without a Buckinghamshire Local Plan in place the only way we can have an impact on planning applications is by having an adopted Neighbourhood Plan.

-The Parish Council is working with a consultancy firm, and all costs have been covered by available grants, minimising the cost to the parish.
-A team consisting of Parish Councillors and volunteers has been developing the foundation of the plan, looking at policies and how to formalise them into a working document.
+The Parish Council worked with a consultancy firm, and all costs were covered by available grants, minimising the cost to the parish.
+A team consisting of Parish Councillors and volunteers developed the foundation of the plan, looking at policies and how to formalise them into a working document.

-- Trevor Egleton, Buckinghamshire Councillor and former Parish Councillor
+- Trevor Egleton, former Buckinghamshire Councillor and former Parish Councillor

 - Saera Carter BEM, Parish Councillor